voidfiles/rachelbublitz.com/content/blog/2018-04-16-over-the-weekend-play-recommendations.md

 * ["*Anticipations of the Reaction of Mechanical and Scientific Progress Upon Human Life and Thought...
 Abridged.
 Or Gigglemug*" by Benjamin Gonzales](https://newplayexchange.org/plays/103768/anticipations-reaction-mechanical-and-scientific-progress-upon-human-life-and-thought)
 * ["*The Quickie*" by Donna Hoke](https://newplayexchange.org/plays/38660/quickie)

-Hoping to read and recommend a ton this week, though I'm also hoping to finish a first draft of a new TYA one-act, submit a fun-ton, and see a little musical you might have heard of; *HAMILTON*!
+Hoping to read and recommend a ton this week, though I'm also hoping to finish a first draft of a new TYA one-act, submit a fun-ton, and seeing a little musical you might have heard of; *HAMILTON*!
 So we'll see...

 Happy Monday everyone!!